-

 Once I accepted that quantum mechanics isn’t supposed to “feel” classical, it became easier. -

-Benedict posted an update 2 months, 2 weeks ago
+Benedict posted an update 4 months ago

 Quantum computers are specialists, not general replacements.